MESTRE JOAO GRANDE: Guardiao da Tradiçao

 I would like to introduce you to a very special human being.
 This is the legendary Mestre Joao Grande.

 He was awarded his Diploma of capoeira from Pastinha in 1968 making him a full-fledged master of capoeira Angola.
-He subsequently toured Europe and the Middle East with Viva Bahia, a pioneering group that performed Afro-Brazilian folk arts such as CAPOEIRA, SAMBA, MACULELE, CANDOMBLE, and PUXADA DE REDE
+He subsequently toured Europe and the Middle East with Viva Bahia, a pioneering group that performed Afro-Brazilian folk arts.
+His mastery of capoeira was mesmerizing, captivating audiences with the rhythmic movements and powerful techniques inherent to this traditional Brazilian martial art form.
+The tour not only showcased capoeira but also other vibrant Afro-Brazilian cultural expressions such as SAMBA, MACULELE, CANDOMBLE, and PUXADA DE REDE.
+The fusion of music, dance, and acrobatics in his performances left a lasting impression, solidifying his status as a cultural ambassador and maestro of Afro-Brazilian traditions

 Now there are a few capoeira DOCUMENTARIES and videos that I’ve seen that feature Joao Grande, and this is one of my favorites…